bcSpace/Chat-room/README.md

 Once a unique name is entered they have access to the chatroom and can send messages or disconnect back to the ip prompt

 ## Server
-The server handles connections from the clients, up to a max amount of clients, which is hard coded at 10
+The server handles connections from the clients, up to a max number of clients, which is hard coded at 10

 Server displays what clients are connected and their name/client id